- Know what loans you have.

 - Use autopay to ensure you don't miss a payment.

 For this year's crop of new college grads, few things are more exhilarating than being handed your diploma.

-Few things are more exhilarating than receiving a college diploma.
-Too bad it's so closely followed by something else: your student loan bill.
+Too bad it's so closely followed by something else: that first student loan bill.

-For this year's graduates, especially those who don't even have a job yet, there are just a few months of freedom before the repayment process begins.
+For 2017 graduates, including those who don't have a job yet, the repayment process is about to begin.

 On the upside, for federal loans at least, which make up the bulk of student debt, there is usually a six-to-eight-month grace period before the first payment is due.
-Private loans can start even sooner or immediately.
-That makes this the best time for graduates to "get their ducks in a row," said Andrew Josuweit, CEO and president of Student Loan Hero, a student-loan management site.
+Private loans, though, can start even sooner or immediately.
+That makes this the best time for graduates to "get their ducks in a row," Andrew Josuweit,

 Here's where to start: